chapman-cs510-2016f/cw-09-redyellow/README.md

 ## Assessment

-Analyze in this section what you found useful about this assignment in your own words.
-Include any lingering questions or comments that you may have.

-**I learned about how the C structure works, like Makefile, source file, header file, object file.
-And learn more about compiler, gcc and make.**
+I learned about how the C structure works.
+There are many new definitions such as:
+ - Makefile, source file, header file, object file, and executable file;
+ - c preprocessor, c compiler, and c linker;
+ - gcc, make, and more.

+Lingering questions and future steps can be:
+ - Makefile looks magical, but I am still confused how it is composed and how it works.
+But maybe I do not need to know much about Make by now and will understand it later;
+ - Still need a lot more practice on how to implement acgc and acgv into loops.

 ## Honor Pledge